 - 5/F: Lecture Room

-Construction of the Academic and Administration Building (Block N) was completed in 2008.
+Construction of the N Building was completed in 2008.
 The building consists of the Radio Broadcasting Studio which serves mainly the students of the School of Communication with advanced teaching and learning facilities.

 S H Ho Academic Building, Lee Shau Kee Complex, Wei Lun Square and Lee Quo Wei Academic Building marked the completion of Phase I of the College’s Master Campus Expansion Plan.
 Phase II – HSUHK Jockey Club Residential Colleges has been completed in September 2015.